JustWhit3/osmanip/README.md

 ```

 > :warning: remember to install the library before launching include tests, or an error will appear.
+> :warning: if you want to build the library in debug mode, but without compiling tests use also the option `-DOSMANIP_TESTS=OFF`.

 Tests are produced using `-Wall -Wextra -pedantic` flags.
 To check them you need some prerequisites: